timm/ABC/README.md

 “Maybe they don’t,” I replied.
 “Maybe we just have not learned how to ask the right questions yet.”

 My claim led to a dare, which led to a prototype.
-ABC sorts a few labelled examples into “best” and “rest”.
-A simple Bayes classifier decides what to look at next (ABC always grabs the next example that is  most likely to be “best” and least likely to be “rest”).
+EZR sorts a few labelled examples into “best” and “rest”.
+A simple Bayes classifier decides what to look at next (EZR always grabs the next example that is  most likely to be “best” and least likely to be “rest”).
-After each labeling, ABC rebuilds “best” and “rest” models, and the cycle repeated.
-After just a few dozen labellings, ABC  builds a regressions tree from the labeled examples.
+After each labeling, EZR rebuilds “best” and “rest” models, and the cycle repeated.
+After just a few dozen labellings, EZR  builds a regressions tree from the labeled examples.
 This summarizes the reasoning into a clear and compact explanation.

-To say the least, ABC is far simpler (and orders of magnitude faster) than alternatives like large language models, Gaussian Processes, or evolutionary reinforcement learning.
-ABC is just 300 lines of Python and does not need heavy libraries like pandas or scikit-learn.
+To say the least, EZR is far simpler (and orders of magnitude faster) than alternatives like large language models, Gaussian Processes, or evolutionary reinforcement learning.
+EZR is just 300 lines of Python and does not need heavy libraries like pandas or scikit-learn.

-But in a result supporting “less is more”, the first time we tried it, ABC found near-optimal car designs after labeling just 20–30 examples.
+But in a result supporting “less is more”, the first time we tried it, EZR found near-optimal car designs after labeling just 20–30 examples.
 Its decision tree could explain what was happening, enabling human understanding and critique.
-Because it's so small, ABC is well-suited for teaching principles of AI and SE scripting.
-And because it's so fast to run and easy to modify, ABC is a productive tool for state-of-the-art research.
+Because it's so small, EZR is well-suited for teaching principles of AI and SE scripting.
+And because it's so fast to run and easy to modify, EZR is a productive tool for state-of-the-art research.

-This suprising success of ABC lead to another question:
+This suprising success of EZR lead to another question:

 > “Was this just a fluke?
-Was ABC just being tested one an  unusually easy problem?”
+Was EZR just being tested one an  unusually easy problem?”

 To test that, we went looking for harder problems.
 We gathered over 110 real-world case studies from recent, peer-reviewed software engineering research—covering configuration optimization, architecture tuning, effort estimation, and more.
 Then we reran the experiment, at scale.
-The results, shown below, demonstrated that ABC works remarkably well (quickly and effectively) for a broad range of problems taken from the SE literatures.
+The results, shown below, demonstrated that EZR works remarkably well (quickly and effectively) for a broad range of problems taken from the SE literatures.

-This experience wuth ABC has  shifted our thinking.
-The  sucess of ABC  was not luck- it points to something deeper: an approach to software engineering and AI where, often, a few well-chosen examples outperform brute-force data collection.
+This experience wuth EZR has  shifted our thinking.
+The  sucess of EZR  was not luck- it points to something deeper: an approach to software engineering and AI where, often, a few well-chosen examples outperform brute-force data collection.
 For centuries, researchers have told us that that key variable selection, and strategic sampling